Vyachowski/DI_Bootcamp/week_6/day_3/daily_challenge/readme.md

-# SORRY, not ready yet, still working on it :)
+# SORRY, not ready yet, still working on it :) It takes huge amount of time to deal with Django